VOX T60 SPEAKER CABINETS

 A perspex logo devoid of letters now and detached from its cab.
 Note that the letters were glued rather than pinned on.

 A small box diamond input AC50 from the second quarter of 1964.
 The cab has one Celestion T530 12" speaker and one Celestion T900 15" speaker.
-Logo on a wooden block - individual letters, cross-bar across the "O".
-It should be said that this type of logo also appears on cabs known to have been made in late 1962 / early 1963.
+Logo on a wooden block - individual letters, but cross-bar across the "O".

 Accompanying amplifier serial no. 593.
 One 12" and one 15" driver.
 The logo is a wooden block with individual letters attached.
 The runner lower right is: "BASS".
 Bought new in June 1964 - further pictures here - but probably made some months earlier.